mitre-cyber-academy/2016-Grab-Bag-100/README.md

 Setup
 =====

-point /home/HTML/ to the directory of the HTML folder included in this repository.
+Navigate to the root folder of this repository and run the following command

     $ docker run -p 80:80 -p 443:443 -v `pwd`/2016_heating_challenge/HTML:/var/www/html -d eboraas/apache